musslebot/pyrecon/README.md

 # Overview
 [PyRECONSTRUCT](https://pypi.python.org/pypi/PyRECONSTRUCT) provides easy access to data in XML files associated with the program [RECONSTRUCT](http://synapses.clm.utexas.edu/tools/reconstruct/reconstruct.stm).
 This package also contains several tools for managing this data:
-* gitTool - UI for interacting with a git repository containing a Series
+* gitTool - Reduced functionality UI for interacting with a git repository containing a Series
 * mergeTool - merge series together with built-in conflict resolution (graphical or non-graphical)
 * excelTool - output data into excel workbooks (.xlsx)
 * calibrationTool - rescale contours representing images in a section